f-roof/.github/profile/README.md

 - Protect the house from rain and snow.
 - Provide electrical energy to the house.
 - Provide food (vegetables) for the house's inhabitants.
-- Utilize a minimal amount of materials (solar panels and plant pots have a dual purpose: they provide energy/food and make the roof's structure).
+- Use structure as function (solar panels and plants' pots are the roof).

 ## Why F-Roof?